pietg/survival-sacrifice-model/README.md

 data structures when observing a marker at the censoring time.
 Annals of Statistics 31, 512–535, in particular pages 514-515.
 The picture of the survival functions can be compared with Figure 2 on p.
-46 of the 1984 paper of Turnbull and Mitchel (see above).
+46 of the 1984 paper of Turnbull and Mitchell (see above).